newforestberlin/APILayer/README.md

 - API: Main interface to the API layer, that is performing requests and has a configurable parameter mapper
 - RouterProtocol: This protocol is an extension of the pattern used in the README of Alamofire.
 - ParameterMapper: Generates request parameter dictionaries from router cases.
 Also maps response values to native types and vice versa.
 Has a configurable date formatter.
 - ResponseObjectSerializable: This protocol is an extension of the one used in the Alamofire examples.
-We added a valid inout variable to the constructor, so that the value extraction can invalidate a parsed model entity.
+We added a NSError? inout variable to the constructor, so that the value extraction can invalidate a parsed model entity by specifying an error.
 This minimizes the usage of optionals in model entity classes.

 ## Usage